Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Introduction

 \section{Introduction}

 Analysis of temporal shape data has become increasingly important for applications in many fields, and a common definition is that the shape of an object is what is left after removing the effects of rotation, translation and re-scaling \citep{Kendall84}.
 For an introduction to the statistical analysis of shape see \citet{Drydmard16,KBCL,Patrelli16} and \citet{Srivklas16}.
+An important focus is on the shapes of landmark data, where each object consists of $k > m$ points in $\mathbb{R}^m$.
+After removing translation, scale and rotation the data lie in Kendall's shape space, denoted as $\Sigma^k_m$ \citep{Kendall84}.

-Suppose that we are given time series of data which are measurements of a moving object.
-One may wish to find the overall trend or be interested in the behaviour of the object at unobserved times, including the explanation of how the shapes change between successive times or prediction in the future.
+Suppose that we are given a time series of landmark shape data which are measurements of a moving object.
+One may wish to find the overall trend or be interested in the behaviour of the object at unobserved times, including an explanation of how the shapes change between successive times.
 For example, in the field of molecular biology, the study of dynamic proteins is of interest.
-However, currently there is very limited methodology available for fitting models for three-dimensional shape data which exhibit a large amount of variability.
+However, currently there is very limited methodology available for fitting models for $m=3$ dimensional shape data which exhibit a large amount of variability.